mwinche/each-version/README.md

 a library, helping keep your dependencies green.

-To accomplish this, `each-version` will uninstall all specificed dependencies and install the requested versions once for each environment specified and then run the request command.
+To accomplish this, `each-version` will uninstall all specificed dependencies and install the requested versions once for each environment specified and then run the requested command.
 It then aggregates the results and reports them back.

 ## Installation